 Knowledge About What You Are Responsible For

-All of the cloud services are not exactly same; they do differ, and the levels of responsibilities in each variable.
+All of the cloud services are not exactly the same; they do differ, and the levels of responsibilities in each variable.
 Software-as-a-service or SaaS providers ensure the protection of their applications.
 Also, they make sure that the data is transferred securely and stored safely, but that might not be the typical case for cloud infrastructures.
 CASB solutions can be used by firms for having cloud security controls.

-Controlling Who Has The Access
+1. Controlling Who Has The Access

 It has been discovered that around 31% of the databases in public clouds are all open to the World Wide Web or the Internet.
-Also, the facts show that around 93% of resources in the public clouds don’t restrict the outbound traffic.
+Also, the facts show that around 93% of resources in public clouds don’t restrict the outbound traffic.
 9% of the cloud workload, which was neither the load balancers, nor the bastion hosts, accepts traffic from any of the IP addresses on any ports, and this is really a very bad idea indeed.
 Majorly, the cloud service providers tend to offer IAM or identity & access control solutions; so you must use them for better cloud security controls; as you would then know who is having access to which data and at what time.
 While creating these IAM policies, you must grant lesser privileges needed as well as grant additional permissions temporarily only when they are needed.

 Creating unique keys for every external service is much needed.
-Also, you must restrict the data access by following the principles of giving out least privileges.
+Also, you must restrict the data access by following the principles of giving out the least privileges.
 Ensure that the keys are not having broad permissions, because when they are in any wrong malicious hands, they could be used for accessing sensitive data as well as resources.
-You must also try creating IAM roles for assigning some of the specific privileges, like making the API calls etc. Also, ensure to rotate keys on a regular basis.
+You must also try creating IAM roles for assigning some of the specific privileges, like making the API calls, etc. Also, ensure to rotate keys on a regular basis.
 It is also discovered that around 63% of these access keys aren’t rotated in as long as ninety days even; which is a good enough reason for giving the hackers a chance to intercept these compromised keys and peep into these cloud environments maliciously as privileged users, posing serious risks.

-Security Hygiene Also Matters
+3. Security Hygiene Also Matters

-Do Not Allow Mistakes To Lead To Breaches
+4. Do Not Allow Mistakes To Lead To Breaches

-Cloud data breach is not also caused by hackers from outside the system; but as per a shocking relevance, confidential company data can also be open for leakage by simple human errors of staff etc. Mistakes like the events of forgetting to turn on some service or not verifying something that was ought to be done etc. can leave the data doors open for hackers to attack and break into the systems.
+Cloud data breach is not also caused by hackers from outside the system; but as per a shocking relevance, confidential company data can also be open for leakage by simple human errors of staff, etc. Mistakes like the events of forgetting to turn on some service or not verifying something that was ought to be done etc. can leave the data doors open for hackers to attack and break into the systems.
 Firms must assess their cloud security on a regular basis and also of their partners, vendors, and suppliers too.
-At times, mistake by 3rd party vendors can become the cause of a firm’s big headache.
+At times, mistakes by 3rd party vendors can become the cause of a firm’s big headache.
 Thus, the cloud security model as a shared responsibility exists for some valid and good enough reason; which says that both the cloud providers along with the organizations must together fight this battle.
 CASB solutions can be used to avoid any such breaches and have better cloud security control.